 Natalya Egan, Gisborne Grower

 Cyclone Gabrielle and its impacts have quite rightly captured the attention of our industry and the wider community - part of this presentation will be sharing the results of a review conducted by PFR on the effectiveness NZAPI’s response to that crisis.
-Cyclones aside, growers have had, and will continue to have, a range of crises that effect their business and Natalya will be discussing her experience of managing moving goal posts and responding to a multitude of crises as a Gisborne grower.
+Cyclones aside, growers have had, and will continue to have, a range of crises that affect their business and Natalya will be discussing her experience of managing moving goal posts and responding to a multitude of crises as a Gisborne grower.

 SESSION 3